Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity: Sessions

-The board of trustees considered a way to develop the work so that the ceremony was not restricted to awarding prizes.
-Therefore, the Board decided to dedicate each session to a great Arab poet in order to commemorate them and to launch an intellectual seminar about such poets.
+The Board of Trustees considered a way to develop the work so that the ceremony was not restricted to awarding prizes.
+Therefore, the Board decided to dedicate each session to a renowned Arab poet in order to commemorate them and to launch an intellectual seminar about such poets.
 So, the Board decided to name the third session after the poet Mahmoud Sami Al-Baroudi, the pioneer of Arab poetry revival.
 The ceremony, in which the prizes were awarded, was held at the Opera House in Cairo, under the auspices of the Egyptian Minister of Culture Mr. Farouq Hosni.
 A large number of Arab poets and writers attended the ceremony.